tclement0922/inter-font-pack-op/README.md

 #### Manual Installation

+Requirements:
+ - Android SDK installed and adb in the path.
+ - One JDK installed and JAVA_HOME environment variable set.
+ - GNU Make installed.

 From your computer, clone this repository then run one of these commands:
- - `make` to build overlays and push them in the module source, then buid the module.
-This command requires GNU Make and Android SDK.
+ - `make` to build overlays and push them in the module source, then build the module.
  - `make overlays` to build overlays and push them in the module source.
-This command requires Android SDK.
  - `make magisk` to only build the module.
-This commmand requires GNU Make.
  - `make install` to build then install the module on your phone.

-This command requires GNU Make, Android SDK and an Android device connected with adb enabled.
+## License

+This module is licensed under the [MIT License](LICENSE).